thqnhz/FurinaBot/README.md

 ## Self host

-If you don't want to use my instance of the bot, you can host your own instace.
-Here are the step by step instructions:
+If you don't want to use my instance of the bot, you can host your own instance.
+Here is the step by step instruction:

 > Requires Python 3.10+ (preferably newest stable)